October Health – 2025 Report

 Mental Health Problems:

-- Heightened risk of anxiety and depression.
+- Increased risk of anxiety, depression, and burnout.

 -